 - MRT: Thailand Cultural Centre Station, Exit 1

 The classic!
-The theatrical performance everyone must see once, Playhouse Labyboy Cabaret offers the exotic beauty of Thailand’s most stunning transvestite performers, amazing costumes, slick routines to the sound of classic show tunes.
+This ladyboy cabaret theatrical performance is something everyone must see once, Calypso Cabaret offers the exotic beauty of Thailand’s most stunning transvestite performers, amazing costumes, slick routines to the sound of classic show tunes.
 This is a professional production which is suitable for the whole family.
 There is little in the way of risqué material, so come here for a quality show, not what’s on show.
 The 75 minute performance is on twice a night, every night, at 20:15 and 21:45.
 Read More...

 - Opening Hours: 20:15 and 21:45 daily